codershreya/Brain-Tumor-Classifier-using-Deep-Learning/README.md

-# Brain Tumor Classifier using Convolutional Neural Network (CNN)
+# Brain Tumor Classification using Deep Learning based on Convolutional Neural Network (CNN)

 Intracranial neoplasms, commonly referred to as brain tumors, are a collection of abnormal cells that forms within the brain.
 These cells reproduce at an alarming rate, which can increase pressure inside the skull and damage nearby brain tissue.
 A 2022 study revealed a significant increase (around 94%) in brain cancers between 1990 and 2019.
 Over 300,000 cases of brain tumors are reported annually worldwide.
 MRI (Magnetic resonance imaging) is often the preferred choice for diagnosing brain tumors.